Discover the best things to do and what to avoid in Cape Town during New Year’s Eve celebrations.

 The Diamond Museum

 And now it’s time for something different.
 Although Cape Town is overflowing with exquisite wildlife and unreal natural reserves, the city offers so much more than that.
 The Diamond Museum for example, is one of its hidden attractions.
-It is located at the Clock Tower Precinct, near the V&A Waterfront and the whole ensemble of diamonds was a gift from a famous jeweller.
-The non-profit organisation’s purpose is to make people value the cultural meaning of a diamond as well, not just its monetary value.
-They say diamonds are a girl’s best friend; so if you want to take your wife some place nice and romantic, the Diamond Museum is an excellent choice.
+It is located at the Clock Tower Precinct, near the V&A Waterfront and the whole ensemble of diamonds was a gift from a famous jeweler.
+The non-profit organization’s purpose is to make people value the cultural meaning of a diamond as well, not just its monetary value.
+They say diamonds are a girl’s best friend; so if you want to take your wife someplace nice and romantic, the Diamond Museum is an excellent choice.

 Green Point Urban Park